karlogonzales/software-process-agile-341/README.md

 4. answer questions in real-time and see the correct answer

+5. ask pertinent questions in real time without having to shout them though the whole classroom.

 As a teacher, I want to...

 1. promote student participation.